Aug 14, 2020

 Screening for cancer in the comfort of home

-When "Billy" received a letter from his Medicare plan last summer telling him he could take a test at home to see if he had colorectal cancer, he thought, “Jeez, this sounds pretty good.”
+When "Billy" learned he could take a test at home to see if he had colorectal cancer, he thought, “Jeez, this sounds pretty good.”

 The 70-year-old retired tradesman figured this way he wouldn’t have to go into a medical facility for an "invasive colonoscopy.”
 Nor would he have to “drink a gallon of horrible-tasting prep liquid.”